Contributing Gear Editor

 Wind/Water Resistance

-Because fleece jackets are intended to be a mid-layer, they aren’t designed to withstand heavy winds and rain.
+Because fleece jackets are primarily a midlayer, they aren’t designed to withstand heavy winds and rain.
 The synthetic fibers used for these jackets are created so that they won’t absorb water, but they still allow wind and water to pass through.
-Some fleece jackets are treated with a DWR finish, which works to help combat light elements, but if you want a truly wind/water resistant set up you’ll want to layer a rain jacket or a waterproof puffer jacket over your fleece.
+Some fleece jackets are treated with a DWR finish, which works to help combat light elements, but if you want a truly wind/water resistant set up you’ll want to layer a rain jacket or a snow shell over your fleece.
+That said, the Black Diamond Coefficient Storm Hoody offers better weather resistance than most fleece jackets.

 a zipper on a fleece jacket